driving and epilepsy

 If you drive, one immediate effect of having a seizure is that you have to stop driving.
 This is true for all types of seizures, and whether you have a diagnosis of epilepsy or not.
-For many people this can have a big impact on their life, and be very difficult or upsetting.
+For many people, this can have a big impact on their life and it may be very difficult or upsetting.

-The regulations that apply to you will depend on the type of seizures you have now, the type of seizures you have had in the past, and the type of licence you hold (Group 1 or Group 2), Regulations also apply after just one 'isolated seizure'.
+How the driving standards apply to you will depend on the type of seizures you have now, the type of seizures you have had previously, and the type of licence you have (Group 1 or Group 2).
+Regulations also apply after just one ‘isolated seizure’.